deanishe/alfred-firefox/doc/setup.md

 Setup
 =====

-Unfortunately, this workflow requires a relatively complex setup :(
+Unfortunately, this workflow requires a slightly complex setup :(

-Due to Firefox's preposterous lack of support for AppleScript, it's not possible for external programs to directly interact with Firefox in any non-trivial way.
+Due to Firefox's preposterous lack of support for AppleScript, the workflow needs to install a browser extension to communicate with Firefox.

-As a result, in addition to the workflow, you must also install the corresponding [browser extension][addon] which enables communication between Firefox and the workflow.

-Setup is *slightly* easier if you install (and run) [the workflow][workflow] first, and then the [browser extension][addon].
+Setup is easier if you install [the workflow][workflow] first, and then the [browser extension][addon].

 Installation
 ------------

 1. Download and install the workflow from [GitHub][workflow]
-2. Download and install the Firefox extension from [blah][addon]
+2. Run `ffass` > `Install Firefox Extension` in Alfred to install the [Firefox extension][addon].

 Setup
 -----

-When you first run the workflow, it will install the native-application manifest that tells Firefox where to find the workflow.
-Without this, the Firefox extension won't work.
-At this point, you'll probaby see the following error, but this is expected:
+If you install and run the workflow first, everything should be set up for the extension to work correctly.
+At this point, you may see the following error, but this is expected:

 ![Workflow cannot-connect message](workflow-error.png)